What are a landlord’s legal requirements?

 Ensuring your tenant has the “right to rent” in the UK

-Under section 22 of the Immigration Act 2014 (“the 2014 Act”), a landlord should not authorise an adult to occupy property as their only or main home under a residential tenancy agreement, unless the adult is a British, or Irish citizen or has the “right to rent” in the England
+Under section 22 of the Immigration Act 2014 (“the 2014 Act”), you should not allow a tenant to occupy property as their only or main home under a tenancy agreement unless they are a British or Irish citizen, or have a ‘right to rent’ in England.

 Your tenants have the right to your contact information.
-If you have a managing company looking after your property, this contact information is perfectly fine to give to your tenants.
+If you have a property managing company looking after your property, you can give this information to your tenants.

-You should include a telephone number they can use in case of an emergency.
-Under section 48 of the Landlord and Tenant Act 1987, you are required to provide your tenant with your name and with an address, which must be in England or Wales.
-Rent will not be ‘lawfully due’ until you have done so.
+Make sure you include a telephone number they can use in case of an emergency.
+Under section 48 of the Landlord and Tenant Act 1987, you are required to provide your tenant with your name and an address, which must be in England or Wales.
+You’re unable to ask for rent to be paid until you share your contact details with your tenants.

 Instead of leaving things to chance, get in touch with our helpful team at CIA Landlords.
 We can help you find the right landlord insurance policy in no time at all.
-Contact us today and have peace of mind.
+Contact us today on 01788 818 670.

 We won't be beaten on any like for like landlord insurance quote.